NibblesLab/JoystickMD/README.md

 **pre-release version**

 This is the project to make a joystick for Megadrive/Genesis Mini by Arduino.
-I don't have SEGA's 6B-stick, then I am using the MSX compatible stick now.
+I don't have SEGA's 6B-stick, then I am using compatible 3B-stick now.
 I will renew this project when I get a 6B-stick.

 ## Prepare the project